actions/importer-labs/jenkins/1-configure.md

 4. Run the `configure` CLI command:
       - Select the `TERMINAL` tab from within the codespace terminal window.
-      - Run the following command: `gh valet configure`.
+      - Run the following command: `gh actions-importer configure`.
       - Use the down arrow key to highlight `Jenkins`, press the spacebar to select, and then press enter to continue.
       - At the GitHub handle prompt, enter the GitHub username used to generate the GitHub PAT in step 3 and press enter.
       - At the GitHub Container Registry prompt, enter the GitHub PAT generated in step 3 and press enter.